Skip to Main Content

 Description:

-• ALA-accredited master’s degree in library and information sciences
+• Additional bachelor’s or master’s degree in the health sciences

 Institutional status: Non-faculty